United-Codes/cloudofficeprint-java/README.md

 Then create your main file by right-clicking the 'src'-folder of your project, clicking 'New > Class', choosing a name for the Class and clicking 'Finish'.
 In this example, we chose the name 'HelloWorld' as the name for our class where we want to use this Java SDK.

 First we add the data needed to fill in the template, which can be seen in the code below.
-The template and the data need to be sent to an AOP server that merges both.
-This can be done by setting up the configuration for AOP server and passing it to the print job instance, which can also be seen in the code below.
-You can get your API key by signing up at https://www.apexofficeprint.com.
+The template and the data need to be sent to an Cloud Office Print server that merges both.
+This can be done by setting up the configuration for Cloud Office Print server and passing it to the print job instance, which can also be seen in the code below.
+You can get your API key by signing up at https://www.cloudofficeprint.com.
 ```java
 package HelloWorld;